 All processed foods contain added sugars or hidden sugar.
 This is a serious threat to our teeth.
 The probability of dental decay is directly proportional to the sugar that you consume.

 There are no early symptoms or signs of dental decay.
 The only way to identify decay early is through a professional oral examination or checkups by a dentist.
-The surfaces of the teeth that is the most often and are exposed maximum to the sugary food are the biting surfaces and hence they are the most vulnerable to dental decay and cavities.
+The surfaces of the teeth that are the most often and are exposed maximum to sugary food are the biting surfaces and hence they are the most vulnerable to dental decay and cavities.

 Having a lot of sugar-containing foods and drinks frequently can increase the probability of dental decay and cavities because your teeth come under a persistent and continuous attack and do not have the time to recover from the acid attack of the plaque.

 Nearly three in four (79%) of adults in India have had a tooth removed.
 This would mean millions of people with one or more missing teeth which affect their dietary habits and hence their health.

 Most people visit the dentist or a dental clinic only when they experience unbearable pain.
 The statistic is as bad as three to four dental visits in a lifetime for most people.
 Due to the lack of awareness and lack of regular dental checkups, dental decay is never diagnosed in the early stages and the disease progresses very rapidly.

 According to some survey statistics, a child in India loses a rotten tooth every ten minutes.
 It’s a serious matter since the loss of teeth causes malnutrition and hence spoils the overall health of the child.

 One of the best ways to prevent tooth decay is by brushing your teeth thoroughly before bedtime and at least one other time during the day, with a fluoride toothpaste.